belaventer/arts-by-bela/README.md

 [W3Schools](https://www.w3schools.com/) was referenced throughout the project for HTML, CSS and Python references.

 [jQuery Documentation](https://api.jquery.com/) was referenced throughout the project for jQuery references.

+[Django](https://docs.djangoproject.com/en/3.2/) documentation was referenced throughout the project for Django references.

 ### Acknowledgment